 - Methods of applying glaze: dip, pour, paint, spray, resists and oxides with glaze.

 - Methods of firing: stoneware, raku, burnished sawdust firing.

 - Conceptual uses/considerations of the construction, glaze and firing methods from above: surface texture and pattern, form, color, tone, relative size, utility, non functional, negative space.

 VII.
 Methods of Instruction

-F. Students working on their own and doing assignments
+- Students working on their own to complete assignments

 VIII.
 Course Practices Required